When we planned a motorcycle trip from Greece to Sicily, one of the first things we researched was what what to eat in Palermo.

 This is the original cucina povera – a cuisine of humble, affordable things, like slaughterhouse scraps.

-We live in Greece – also nose-to-tail culture, where nothing goes to waste and organ meats can be a delight.
+We live in Greece – also a nose-to-tail culture, where nothing goes to waste and organ meats can be a delight.
 We thought Greece’s rustic cuisine would be a good preparation.
 (Sometimes, like in the case of stigghiola, it wasn’t quite enough preparation though).

 Pane ca’ Meusa, Pane con la Milza – Palermo’s Popular Sandwich